shadabahmed/logstasher/README.md

     # Enable the logstasher logs for the current environment
     config.logstasher.enabled = true

+    # Each of the following lines are optional.
+If you want to selectively disable log subscribers.
+    config.logstasher.controller_enabled = false
+    config.logstasher.mailer_enabled = false
+    config.logstasher.record_enabled = false
+    config.logstasher.view_enabled = false

     # This line is optional if you do not want to suppress app logs in your <environment>.log
     config.logstasher.suppress_app_log = false